 - Indulgent levels of luxury

 - Crammed with technology

-- Extremely expensive
+- Options are very expensive

 Futuristic technology employed in the new Mercedes S-Class includes the option of Magic Body Control suspension that constantly adjusts itself for the most comfortable ride possible by taking data from cameras scanning the road ahead, mapping out patches of rough tarmac and adjusting the dampers accordingly.